gulbalasalamov/bank-loan-application/README.md

 }
 ```

-POST -> CreateLoanApplication
-Following request will create a loan application to be evaluated by the bank system.
+POST -> CreateLoanApplication to create a loan application

 GET ->  GetActiveAndApprovedCreditApplicationByCustomer